-We need your help to buy the bogies for 10000!
-Check out the link to find out more.
+We need your help to buy the bogies for 10000 Click the link below to find out more

 The Ivatt Diesel Re-creation Society exists to right the wrong that occurred when 10000 and 10001 were scrapped in 1968.
 We aim to recreate 10000, using a genuine English Electric 16SVT engine and the chassis from Class 58 locomotive 58022, along with parts from other English Electric locos as they become available after retirement from main line use.
 Remaining parts will be manufactured from new as required.

 The Society was formed in 2011 and we are honoured to have as our President Mr Stanley Fletcher, a retired English Electric electrical engineer, who was involved in the commissioning trials for 10000.

 The decision to build a new loco of type D16/1 followed a detailed feasibility study by members which looked at the viability of the project, and compatibility with present day legislation.

 It is important to note that the loco will not be a precise copy of 10000.
 We plan to build a locomotive thatwill have the following key features: